 Reactions during OIT can occur but they are mostly mild, consisting of stomach upset or mild hives in our experience.
 However, more serious reactions including anaphylaxis can potentially occur.

 Any updose is always performed in the office with observation for at least an hour.
 All medications are readily available to treat any reaction.
-Reactions could occur at home as well, and parents must be familiar with their anaphylaxis plan.
+Reactions have occurred at home as well even with a previously tolerated dose, and parents must be familiar with their anaphylaxis plan and be prepared to treat in the case of an unexpected reaction.

 Our updosing schedule is intentionally very gradual and is meant to minimize the chances of a reaction while achieving the same end result over time as more rapid regimens.